chuckstack/chuckstack.github.io/src-ls/stack-local.md

   - We make free and open source tools available to everyone in every corner of the globe.
   - We minimize the expertise needed to use AI in your organization.
   - We build a community of shared support (skills and knowledge).
-  - We build the attitude of collective wealth and prosperity.
+  - We build the attitude of collective prosperity.
-  - We increase and organization's future potential and competitive advantage.
+  - We increase and organization's potential and competitive advantage.
+  - We help communities grow and retain wealth and resources.

 ## Get Started

 Let's discuss how to get started supporting your local community.

 1. Begin by identifying someone in your local community to champion this effort.
+Examples include:
+    1. EDC - Economic Development Council
+    1. CoC - Chamber of Commerce
+    1. Quality Organizations
+    1. Manufacturing Organizations
 1. Determine how you wish to start:
     1. [Technology Co-op](#technology-co-op)
     1. [Operational Co-op](#operational-co-op)
     1. [Founding organization(s)](#pick-your-founding-organization)
-    1. Some combination of all three
+    1. Some combination of all the above

 Here is how to get started: